yahoo/oss-guide/docs/using/using.md

 Open source code is out there and available for you to use.
 It's better for you to use existing, widely-adopted open source code rather than reinventing a solution to a problem that’s already been solved.
 That assumes that the open source project you found is good code.
 Also, there are legal implications any time you use someone else’s code.

 As an engineer on a project, it’s your responsibility to make sure the code you use solves the intended problem.
 Be sure to consult with your architect and the tech council to determine if you should use open source code.
-The Verizon Media Open Source Program Office (OSPO) is here to help you with licensing questions.
-If you’re not sure about the implications of using open source code, ask the OSPO on slack at #opensource or email ospo@ with any questions.
+The  Open Source Program Office (OSPO) is here to help you with licensing questions.
+If you’re not sure about the implications of using open source code, contact the OSPO with any questions.

 ## The Open Source License